 As we all know, cling film is a plastic product used for food preservation.
 So why do you want to wrap a layer of plastic wrap on a wine bottle?
 What does this do?
 Read below for the answers.

-The plastic wrap will prevent mold or mildew from forming on the label, and it would keep the label physically together with the bottle should the glue disintegrate over time which is why some wine bottles are wrapped.
+Some wine bottles are wrapped as the plastic wrap will prevent mold or mildew from forming on the label, and it will keep the label physically together with the bottle should the glue disintegrate over time.
 Wine should be stored long-term in a cool, dark, humid, undisturbed environment.

 Another reality is when you are drinking or collecting really expensive wines, the quality of the label does give you some idea of the storage conditions and the care the person took into storing the wine.

 It is also interesting to note that there are people who store collectible wines in cellars and wrap each and every one with saran wrap.
 They do it for two reasons.

 One was already mentioned (protect the label from scratches and nicks), but equally important is to avoid wine staining from leaks/breaks/etc. If one were planning to “flip” a bottle of wine (re-sell it), then the people you may want to flip it to may be concerned about nicks/stains/etc.

 You wrap the wine bottle with plastic wrap mainly to protect the wine label.
 The wine label is a reflection of the wine, and a damaged wine label is undoubtedly a problematic thing.
 For dealers, the breakage of the wine label is not only bad for the appearance but also reduces the value of the wine.

 Another problem is that it also allows consumers to have little or no understanding of the wine if they cannot read the label.